WandersonKalil/su/README.md

 # su
-This is the su binrary for SuperPower.apk with Suppport for SuperSU and Magisk
+This is the su binary for SuperPower.apk with Suppport for SuperSU and Magisk